International Pharmaceutical Students' Federation: Membership

 To be recognised as an Alumnus and if the criteria are met, IPSF Membership Coordinator should be contacted by the interested individual to receive the Alumni Form.

 Structure

 Executive committee and committees

-The IPSF Executive consists of 15 elected members: President, Secretary-General, Treasurer, Chairperson of Public Health, Chairperson of Media and Publications, Chairperson of Pharmacy Education, Chairperson of Professional Development, Chairperson of Internal Relations, Chairperson of External Relations, Chairperson of Student Exchange and Regional Chairpersons.
-The Executive also includes 02 co-opted members: President-elect and the Chairperson of the Congress Reception Committee.
+The IPSF Executive consists of seventeen (17) elected members: President, President-elect, Secretary-General, Treasurer, Chairperson of Public Health, Chairperson of Media and Publications, Chairperson of Pharmacy Education, Chairperson of Professional Development, Chairperson of Internal Relations, Chairperson of External Relations, Chairperson of Student Exchange and five (5) Regional Chairpersons.
+The Executive also includes one (1) co-opted member: Chairperson of the World Congress Reception Committee.
 Executive Committee members serve the Federation as volunteers with one Executive member designated as the Permanent Officer to work part-time at the IPSF Headquarters in The Hague, The Netherlands.

 IPSF has committees to help and supervise the working of the Executive Committee.